tommyturndown/Heavy-Weather-Band/README.md

 On the medium and larger desktop screens, the navigation bar is spread across the top of the page with the various links turning to white when hovered.

 On the main body of the homepage,there are three initial features with links.
-The first is an invitation to attend a band showcase, where the user can attend a live recording of one of the band's performances in-studio in Limerick.
-There's a default button to bring the user to Google Calendars (TM) to pre-book the show.
+The first is an invitation to attend a band showcase, where the user can attend a live rehearsal. of one of the band's performances in-studio in Limerick.
+There's a default button to bring the user to Google Calendars (TM) to pre-book their attendance at the rehearsal.

 The second feature is a link to some video and audio content belonging to the band.